 Shepherd’s Pie Recipe Using Leftover Mashed Potatoes

-This week was St. Patrick’s Day, and so we were all a little bit Irish.
+St. Patrick’s Day is coming up and so we were all a little bit Irish.
 I hope you wore green so you didn’t get pinched, ate a serving of corned beef & cabbage with a side of Irish soda bread, and said “Blarney” at least once!
 I recently discovered that my husband is of Irish descent, so we’ve begun to celebrate St. Patrick’s Day each year with a special supper and treats from a leprechaun.
 This year, I made an Irish dish that we actually enjoy year-round.
-Shepherd’s Pie is a tasty dish that makes the perfect Leftover Makeover.
+This easy Shepherd’s Pie recipe is a tasty dish that makes the perfect Leftover Makeover.
 I often make smashed or mashed potatoes and have about 2 cups leftover.
 I don’t know about you, but I don’t think potatoes are as good when reheated, so I’ll turn leftover mashed potatoes into a topping for Shepherd’s Pie.
 With just a few added ingredients, last night’s potatoes turn into a garlicky, cheesy, creamy topping for this hearty casserole.

 I lightened up this recipe by using low-fat cheeses and low-sodium items.
 And, ground turkey would be a lean meat choice, as well.
 I often serve Shepherd’s Pie with sautéed cabbage.
 These flavors are a classic Irish combination.
 The next time you have leftover mashed potatoes, whip up Shepherd’s Pie for your family.
 The luck of the Irish will be on your side as you serve this dish in about 30 minutes.

 4 T olive oil, divided

 4 c. frozen mixed vegetables, thawed

 1 c. shredded reduced fat cheddar cheese, divided